gruns/blagoblag/content/drafts/http-considered-unethical.rst

 shouldn't get to have an opinion about what's important to my readers**.

-A student should be able to browse for information on depression without their principle knowing it, a dissident should be able to research how to avoid national firewalls without their government knowing it, and anyone who damn well pleases should be able to read whatever they like without their ISP knowing it.
+A student should be able to browse for information on depression without their principal knowing it, a dissident should be able to research how to avoid national firewalls without their government knowing it, and anyone who damn well pleases should be able to read whatever they like without their ISP knowing it.